Save big (up to $1,875) on small business tools with our free membership, business.com+

 Releasing your podcast on the right platforms is key to finding and growing your target audience.
 Here are some of the best platforms available for podcasters today.

 Launched in 2005, Blubrry is a great hosting platform for podcasters who also need to build a website for their content.
-Blubrry’s services include a WordPress website with the PowerPress plugin for easy website integration to share on the most popular podcast directories and social media.
-Plans start at $12 per month (your first month is free) and their customer service team is available to help you achieve your podcast goals.
+Blubrry’s services include a WordPress website with the PowerPress plugin for easy website integration to share on podcast directories and social media.
+Plans start at $15 per month with 125MB of monthly storage and their customer service team is available to help you achieve your podcast goals.

 PodBean is one of the most robust podcast distribution platforms on the market, hosting more than 600,000 podcasts.
 It offers a free basic plan for anyone looking to get started, with five hours of storage space and 100GB monthly.
 It also provides the opportunity to integrate with all major podcast directories, your own podcast website and access to basic Interactive Advertising Bureau-certified statistics.